sharebears/pulsar/README.md

 [Alembic's documentation](<http://alembic.zzzcomputing.com/en/latest/autogenerate.html>).
 When creating revisions, you will need to specify which branch to add the migration to.

-TODO: db create all command to get the database up to date.

 **Warning:** Do not auto-migrate changes in table or column names.
 You will lose data;
 write those migrations by hand.